FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Run Rate is a forward projection of revenue based on a recent period, assuming no change.

 If you made €8,000 in March, your monthly run rate is €8,000 and your annual run rate is €96,000.
 Run rate is useful for quick mental math but dangerous when cited as actual revenue.
-It ignores seasonality, churn, and the fact that next month is never identical to this month.
+Among the SaaS metrics founders quote on pitch calls, run rate is the easiest to inflate.

 Annual Run Rate = Current month revenue × 12